 Compared to other formalities, our study aims more to characterize the leakage of individual identifying information.
 Differential privacy formality, for example, aims at proposing release mechanisms for statistical databases where the mechanism guarantees that queries return results such that the probability of identifying a specific individual’s contribution to the result is vanishingly small.
-In order to maximize the utility of the biological data, it is, however, necessary to analyze the points of sensitive information leakage so that one can design the utility maximizing release mechanisms [20].
+In order to maximize the utility of the biological data, it is, however, necessary to analyze the points of sensitive information leakage so that one can design the utility maximizing release mechanisms [22].
 Our study contributes to quantifying the individual identifying information leakage.

-[[Following reads disconnected from previous paragraphs, must do a better transition]]

-We also introduced a simple yet effective approach for characterization of individuals.
-The approach utilizes extremity based genotype prediction.
+Finally, we introduced a simple yet effective genotype prediction method using the extremity statistic.
 When employed in the individual identification framework, this simple approach renders a very significant number of individuals vulnerable.
-This illustrates the amount the viability of individual characterization from gene expression datasets.
+This illustrates the viability of individual characterization from gene expression datasets.

 METHODS